Kimskogfelter/CI-PP5-Frontend-Nerdalert/README.md

 * As a logged in user I can create posts so that I can share my images with the world!
 * As a user I can view all the most recent posts, ordered by most recently created first so that I am up to date with the newest content
-* As a user, I can search for posts with keywords, so that I can find the posts and user profiles I am most interested in.
 * As a user I can view the details of a single post so that I can learn more about it
 * As a post owner I can edit my post title and description so that I can make corrections or update my post after it was created
 * As an owner of a post I can delete my post so that I can control removal of my post from the application
 * As a user I can view all the posts by a specific user so that I can catch up on their latest posts, or decide I want to follow them
 * As a logged in user I can view content filtered by users I follow so that I can keep up to date with what they are posting about

+**Comments**

 * As a user I can view the posts page so that I can read the comments about the post

-**Comments**

 * As an owner of a comment I can delete my comment so that I can control removal of my comment from the application
 * As a user I can read comments on posts so that I can read what other users think about the posts.
-I can see the comment and star rating.
+I can also see the star rating.
 * As a logged in user I can add comments to a post so that I can share my thoughts about the post.
 I can choose to add a star rating too.
 * As a user I can see how long ago a comment was made so that I know how old a comment is